damianhakert/damianhakert.github.io/source/posts/2016-12-07-gitlab-8-14-webcast.html.md

 [Watch live][sid-livestream] on December 15 at 1:30pm PT/9:30pm GMT.

-Tune in for this live broadcast with GitLab CEO Sid Sijbrandij and Head of Product Mark Pundsack as they share our future plans for GitLab and Prometheus.
+Tune in for this live broadcast with GitLab CEO [Sid Sijbrandij][sid-twitter] and Head of Product Mark Pundsack as they share our future plans for GitLab and Prometheus.

   >"Prometheus is not just for monitoring GitLab.
 It is not an optional feature.
 It is essential part of deploying applications with GitLab.
-All GitLab users should have access to it to monitor the impact of their deployments to business/application/system metrics and do feature flags/ab-testing/etc."
+All GitLab users should have access to it to monitor the impact of their deployments to business/application/system metrics and do feature flags/ab-testing/etc." - Sid Sijbrandij

 <!-- identifiers -->